 - Using Adding Machines

-Mention your skills during an interview.
-Think through examples of times when you've demonstrated the top skills listed above.
+Mention your skills during an interview: Think through examples of times when you've demonstrated the top skills listed above, and share them with interviewers.